SasheVuchkov/near-duplicate-docs/README.md

 near-duplicate-docs is a simple but powerful library for finding near-duplicate and duplicate documents in massive sets/libraries/databases.

-You can start using it by invoking a single factory callback with proper configuration.
-Then you add the docs for comparison and execute a single method to obtain a list of similar ones and their Jaccard Similarity indexes.
+You can start using it by invoking a factory callback with proper configuration.
+Then you add the docs for comparison and execute a single method to obtain a list of similar documents and their Jaccard Similarity indexes.

 Isn't that cool?